thgier/PotatoPresenter/README.md

-height | Sets the position of the element height. | 100 angle | Sets the rotation angle in degree. | 180 movable | Element cannot manipulate with the mouse. | false, true
+height | Sets the position of the element height. | 100 angle | Sets the rotation angle in degree. | 180 movable | Element cannot manipulate with the mouse. | false, true id | ID of element. | see section ID class | Class of element. | see section Class defineclass | Defines a class. | see section Class

 ### Classes